Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Zadar ferry boats run between other coastal cities, nearby Croatian Islands and Italy.
 The Zadar ferry schedule is also very seasonal.

-If driving, it’s important to note that most of the Old Town is a car-free zone and parking near Zadar is somewhat limited.
+If driving, it’s important to note that most of the Old Town is car-free and parking near Zadar is somewhat limited.

 What To Pack for your Zadar Trip